 - Five additional six-unit courses numbered 200 or higher, three of which must be numbered 400-699 not including the Senior Experience requirement.

-(Only one tutorial or independent study may count as one of these five courses.)
+(Only six units of tutorial or independent study credit may count as one of these five courses.)

 - Complete the Senior Experience in Economics requirement by taking ECON 601 or ECON 602 as described below.